elysiajs/documentation/docs/essential/plugin.md

 By default, Elysia will register any plugin and handle type definitions.

-Some plugins may be used multiple times to provide time inference<sup>[1]</sup>, resulting in duplication of setting initial values or routes.
+Some plugins may be used multiple times to provide type inference, resulting in duplication of setting initial values or routes.

 Elysia avoids this by differentiating the instance by using **name** and **optional seeds** to help Elysia identify instance duplication: